hamishwillee/mavlink-devguide/en/protocol/ftp.md

 This ensures that the GCS and drone can never get out of sync in normal operation.

 All messages (commands, ACK, NAK) are exchanged inside [FILE_TRANSFER_PROTOCOL](../messages/common.md#FILE_TRANSFER_PROTOCOL) packets.
-This message type definition is minimal, with fields for specifying the target network, system and component and for a "arbitrary" variable-length payload.
+This message type definition is minimal, with fields for specifying the target network, system and component, and for an "arbitrary" variable-length payload.

 The different commands and other information required to implement the protocol are encoded *within* in the `FILE_TRANSFER_PROTOCOL` payload.
 This topic explains the encoding, packing format, commands and errors, and the order in which the commands are sent to implement the core FTP functionality.